davidcolton/WiDSIrelandLab2025/docs/pre-work/readme.md

     - [Serving the Granite AI Models for Colab](#serving-the-granite-ai-models-for-colab)
       - [Replicate AI Cloud Platform for Colab](#replicate-ai-cloud-platform-for-colab)

-# Pre-work

-The labs in this workshop are [Jupyter notebooks](https://jupyter.org/).
-The notebooks can be run on your computer or remotely on the [Google Colab](https://colab.research.google.com) service.
-Check out [Running the Granite Notebooks](#running-the-granite-notebooks) section on how to setup the way you want to run the notebooks.

 ## Running the Granite Notebooks